In this vanilla lemonade, the vanilla rounds out the tartness of the lemon and is an amazing classy twist to regular old lemonade.

 Let the syrup cool, I sped up the whole process by sticking the measuring cup in a large bowl and packed ice around it.

-In the meantime I juiced about 8 lemons or about a cup to a cup and a half of juice and strained the juice in a mesh strainer to catch the pulp and seeds.
+In the meantime I juiced about 8 lemons or about 1 cup to 1-1/2 cups of juice and strained the juice in a mesh strainer to catch the pulp and seeds.

 Because I didn’t have a bowl or pitcher large enough to do it all in one big batch.
 So I split the 8-10 cups of water, the lemon juice and the syrup evenly among two large pitchers and gave them a good stir.

 Into a serving pitcher add a few slices of lemon.
 It might be a good idea to pick out any seeds you find in the slices.

 It really smells heavenly!